Graveyard slot: Saturday nights

 Until the 1990s, many popular series also aired on Saturdays, with more notable examples including Gunsmoke, Have Gun – Will Travel, All in the Family, The Mary Tyler Moore Show, The Bob Newhart Show and The Carol Burnett Show during the 1960s and 1970s on CBS; The Facts of Life, Hunter, Amen, 227, and The Golden Girls and its spin-offs (most notably Empty Nest) during the 1980s and early 1990s on NBC; and T. J. Hooker, The Love Boat and Fantasy Island during the late 1970s and 1980s on ABC.
 Most networks maintained a full schedule, though the night was also often used for airing movies and select sporting events.
 Many programs aired on Saturdays during the 1990s as well to sizable success including Dr. Quinn, Medicine Woman, Early Edition and Walker, Texas Ranger on CBS; Sisters, The Pretender and Profiler on NBC; and Cops and America's Most Wanted on Fox.

-Since then however, a similar situation to Friday nights emerged, with the same issue of fewer viewers available to watch television on Friday nights now extending to Saturday nights as well, although to a more pronounced degree as Saturday nights are a particularly popular night for social gatherings outside the house.
+Since then however, a similar situation to Friday nights emerged, with the same issue of fewer viewers available to watch television on Friday nights now extending to Saturday nights as well, although to a more pronounced degree as Saturday nights are a particularly popular night for moviegoing and social gatherings outside the house, especially among older teenagers and younger adults.
 For that reason, the mainstream U.S. networks have largely abandoned original programming on Saturday nights in favor of reruns or reality programming, as well as to air episodes of programs that either have failing ratings or have been canceled and therefore are being burned off to finish airing their original episodes.
 Otherwise, outside of popular sporting events (see below), the night is used by the networks to air encore presentations of their weekday primetime series' most recent episodes or occasional broadcasts of more recent theatrical movies.
 Local stations also use the night to carry specialized local news programs, including documentaries and political debates, where it would otherwise air their affiliate network's encore repeats (which in this case are usually relegated to graveyard slots following their already-scheduled regular network and syndicated offerings for the night).